Department:School of Nursing & Midwifery

 Oonagh Corrigan is a sociologist with experience in collaborative, national and international research in health, social care and clinical education.

-Oonagh Corrigan has previously held senior research posts at the University of Cambridge, Plymouth and Exeter Medical schools and most recently at Healthwatch Essex.
-Throughout her career, she has focused both on citizens’ experiences of health and social care, as well as scientific, technological and policy solutions designed to meet their needs and improve people’s health and wellbeing more generally.
-She has recently highlighted the demands on health and social care service with regards to the growing ageing population and patients’ and family carers’ experiences of hospital discharge.
-This work has prepared her well for her current role where she leads and facilitates inter-disciplinary collaborations for the production and implementation of innovative technological solutions for the ageing population via the University’s Smart Living Accelerator (SLA).
+Recently, Oonagh has highlighted the demands on health and social care service of the growing ageing population, and patients’ and family carers’ experiences of hospital discharge.
+This work has prepared her well for her current role, where she leads and facilitates inter-disciplinary collaborations for the production and implementation of innovative technological solutions for the ageing population, via our Smart Living Accelerator (SLA).

 Oonagh’s research interests are concerned with improving the understanding of people’s everyday experiences of health, illness and wellbeing, and new medical technologies and on ensuring that providers are enabled (through research and product development) to meet the needs of the growing ageing population and their family caregivers.